Why a Pre-Approval Letter Matters in Arizona Real Estate

 A higher credit score generally leads to lower down payment requirements and better interest rates.

-Unfortunately, financing a mobile home built before June 15, 1976, is extremely difficult.
+Unfortunately, financing a manufactured home built before June 15, 1976, is extremely difficult.
 These homes were built before the federal HUD Code established safety and construction standards.
 Lenders view them as high-risk, so a cash purchase is usually the only option.
 We recommend focusing your search on homes built after 1976 to ensure access to good financing options.

 How does financing a manufactured home differ from a traditional home?